-*********************************************************************** Product: Daily Forecast of Geomagnetic Activity Issued: 2026 January 18 07:06UTC Prepared by the Athens Space Weather Forecasting Center ***********************************************************************
+*********************************************************************** Product: Daily Forecast of Geomagnetic Activity Issued: 2026 February 06 07:28UTC Prepared by the Athens Space Weather Forecasting Center ***********************************************************************

 III.
-Interplanetary and Geomagnetic conditions The solar wind speed measured by ACE satellite reached the max value 732 Km/s on January 17 at 10:50 UT during the last 24 hours.
+Interplanetary and Geomagnetic conditions The solar wind speed measured by ACE satellite reached the max value 649 Km/s on February 05 at 20:35 UT during the last 24 hours.
 The solar wind speed from STEREO A was detected 400 Km/s during the last 24 hours.
-The vertical component of IMF Bz reached the max value -5 nT on January 17 at 16:40 UT during the last 24 hours.
-The geomagnetic field was at unsettled to minor storm (G1) levels during the last 24 hours.
-The Kp index now is at active levels with Kp=4.
+The vertical component of IMF Bz reached the max value -5 nT on February 05 at 10:40 UT during the last 24 hours.
+The geomagnetic field was at quiet to minor storm (G1) levels during the last 24 hours.
+The Kp index now is at quiet levels with Kp=2.

 IV.
-3-day Geomagnetic Activity Forecast The geomagnetic field is expected to be at quiet to minor storm (G1) levels on January 18-20 due to the effects of the recurrent coronal hole high speed stream.
+3-day Geomagnetic Activity Forecast The geomagnetic field is expected to be at quiet to unsettled levels on February 06-07 and at quiet to active levels on February 08 due to effects from coronal holes.

 Date